ydahal1/ydahal1/jokes.md

-Where do rabbits go after they get married?
-On a bunny-moon.
+Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.

 [
-Tue Aug  5 00:31:58 UTC 2025
+Wed Aug  6 00:31:45 UTC 2025
  ]